20 English Writing Rules and Tips to Instantly Improve Your Writing

-With time, you will learn how to use English connectors like a professional writer, and you will learn to see the difference between a long sentence and a very-and-unnecessarily-long sentence.
+With time, you’ll learn how to use English connectors like a professional writer, and you’ll recognize the difference between a sentence that’s acceptably long or unnecessarily long.

-The opposite is also true, though!
-Avoid using too many short sentences together.
+You should also avoid using too many short sentences together.
 This makes your writing sound choppy (uneven and not smooth).

 This sentence is grammatically correct, but it can give you a headache:

 Writing is an art that you, my dear reader, should master if you really want to convey your message properly and make the reader feel that what you have to say is not only interesting but also necessary for them to read and analyze during the process of reading it.

 This sentence is a much better option:

 Writing is an art you should master if you want to communicate properly.
 Your goal is to make the reader interested in what you write and give them something to think about.